HamzaManai/HamzaManai/README.md

 ### Hi there 👋
-- 🔭 I’m a Computer Science graduate
+- 🔭 I’m a sfotware engineer
-- 🌱 I’m currently studying data science
+- 🌱 I’m a doploma graduate in  data science
+- 🌱 I’m currently working at Bosch in Stuttgart,Germany

 On my profile, you will find projects that demonstrate my skills and knowledge in the field.
 Always willing to learn and expand my knowloadge.